pyTooling/Actions/doc/JobTemplate/Setup/PrepareJob.rst

 .. seealso::

    :ref:`JOBTMPL/TagReleaseCommit`
-     ``PrepareJob`` is usualy used to identify if a pipeline's commit is a merge commit created by a pull-request.
+     ``PrepareJob`` is usually used to identify if a pipeline's commit is a merge commit created by a pull-request.
 If so, this commit can be tagged automatically to trigger a release pipeline (tag pipeline) for the same commit resulting in a full release (PyPI, GitHub Pages, GitHub Release, ...).
    :ref:`JOBTMPL/PublishReleaseNotes`